A thriving women’s network is the hallmark of a company that prioritizes gender diversity.

 Similarly, the KPMG Women’s Advisory Board is led by 20 senior partners from the firm.
 GM’s women’s network, known as GM WOMEN (Women Offering Mentoring, Expertise and Networking), is a voluntary group of salaried women headed by a key business leader, Senior Vice President – Global Manufacturing: Alicia Boler-Davis.

 Goldman Sachs goes even a step further by including male employees in the process. ”We engage male senior leaders in our women’s network programs through hosting events, coaching and mentoring women and advancing the dialogue on gender in the workplace,” says Paget MacColl, Goldman Sachs Managing Director in the Investment Management Division and Co-Head of the Firmwide Women’s Network.
+This is known as male allyship.

 At General Motors, GM WOMEN makes a point of highlighting how its work dovetails with the overall strategic objectives of the company, in particular growing GM’s revenue share of the women’s market.